debrief/reactol/doc/architecture/choice-of-GeoJSON-feature-for-element-types.md

 | Point      | Point        |                                                                                                                                                        |
 | Metadata   | Point        | Create point feature with empty coordinates, then store app level metadata in properties.
 Generate multiple metadata features if logically necessary. |
 |            |              |                                                                                                                                                        |

+## Consequences
+Future maintainers will thank use for wise data storage decisions.